ewerkman/sitecorecommercecookbook/content/en/menus/_index.md

     weight: 20
 ---

 Menus are combinations of recipes which together form some functionality.
-For instance, a catalog import would be a menu consisting of recipes for:
+For instance, a catalog import would be a menu where you would use the recipes for:

 * creating the catalog;
 * creating a root category;